lalitaalaalitah/Scrape_IndianCulture.Gov.In_Release/README.md

 This script is created to collect those books.

-Rarebooks are more than 700 GB.
+Rarebooks are more than 1.2 TB.
 Manuscripts are more than 130 GB. eBooks size is not known.